ant-design/ant-design-mini/src/Sticky/index.en.md

 ---

 # Sticky

-## When to use

-Need to be adsorbed in some places in the rolling situation.
+Used in cases where it is necessary to adsorb in some places during rolling.

 ## Precautions